PontusHovb/Image-Processing/README.md

 # Image-Processing
-This project explores different methods to alter and process images using convolution and deconvolution methods.
+This project explores different methods to alter and process images.
+These include convolution (blurring), grayscaling, mirroring.

 ## Grayscale
 Grayscales is a range of gray shades from white to black, all these color share that red = green = blue.
 There are several methods to convert colored images to grayscale, two of them are: